mzenzie/CatvsCactus/README.md

 # CatvsCactus
-Image classifier of cats vs cacti using caffe
+Support scripts for creating an image classifier of cats vs cacti using caffe.